AC-BO-Hackathon/general-project-KLM/README.md

 We will look at three hyperparameters that can be used to define the differences between a researcher and regular Bayesian Optimization: the number of features that can be processed, the degree of exploration vs exploitation, and the interpretability/complexity of the surrogate model.

 # Usage
-Please run `BOv4.ipynb` to run the Bayesian Optimization over one set of hyperparameters.
+Please go to the `src` folder and run `BOv4.ipynb` to run the Bayesian Optimization over one set of hyperparameters.
 Once all hyperparameters have been run, please use `01-eda.ipynb` to plot the results.